BY: Sharon Epperson/CNBC

 To make sure your money lasts as long as you do, many financial advisors say it is important to consider how you'll afford to pay for long-term care if you need it.

 At least 70 percent of people over 65 will need some form of long-term care services and support during their lives, and the costs can be astounding.

 In 2015, the median cost for a semiprivate room at a nursing home was over $80.000, according to Genworth.
 The annual cost for an assisted living facility was $43,200.
 And a home health-aide runs about $45,760 a year.
 In 2019 this cost is much higher.
 Semi-private skilled nursing home is now $90,155.
 Base assisted-living facilities now average $48,612 a year.
 An average week of care at home now runs $52,624 a year.

 Long-Term Care Insurance can help you cover these expenses and other services you may need when you're unable to do everyday tasks.
 Medicareonly pays for long-term care if you required skilled nursing care, but only for a relatively short period of time (a maximum of 100 days).

 If you don't qualify for Medicaid, you will have to pay for long-term care services that are not covered by your insurance.

-A healthy 55-year old man can expect to pay $1,060 per year in premiums for a long-term care insurance policy that's worth $164,000 in potential benefits, according to the American Association for Long-Term Care Insurance.
-The average cost for a 55-year-old single woman is $1,390 for the same amount of coverage.
-A 60-year-old married couple would pay $2,170-per-year combined for a total of $328,000 of long-term care insurance coverage.
+A healthy married 55-year old couple expect to pay under $250 a month in premiums for a long-term care insurance policy that's worth $150,000 each in potential benefits with 3% compound inflation, according to the American Association for Long-Term Care Insurance.

 Compare multiple policies since costs, discounts and benefit options can vary.
 Also, before buying a long-term care insurance policy, make sure you understand the terms—and consider how this policy will fit into your lifestyle and budget.